 What are the potential side effects with Dysport or BOTOX?

 BOTOX® and Dysport® have been injected millions of times around the globe and have proven to be safe and very effective at erasing dynamic wrinkles.
 The main side effects are redness and slight swelling at the injection sites.
 Some patients experience a headache after injections.
 These effects usually pass in a day or so.

 The main issue with these neurotoxins is injection into an incorrect muscle, creating problems such as drooping eyelids.
 That’s why at Georgia Dermatology Partners only our doctors inject these products because of their extensive knowledge of facial anatomy.

 It is important that the patient not rub the injection sites for 24 hours after their session, as this can make the BOTOX® or Dysport® migrate to an unwanted muscle.

 Dysport® is an injectable facial treatment offered by Georgia Dermatology Partners for patients dealing with wrinkles around the eyes, brows, mouth, and cheeks.
 This treatment is made with diluted doses of refined Botulinum toxin A, which temporarily relaxes the muscles responsible for wrinkles.

 When injected properly by a trained provider, Dysport® can dramatically reduce the appearance of wrinkles without affecting your ability to make facial expressions.
 The untreated facial muscles still work normally, allowing you to freely show facial expressions, such as smiling, in untreated areas.

 Dysport® is often used on patients who have developed an immunity or no response to Botox® Cosmetic.

-The providers at Georgia Dermatology Partners, PC are highly trained to administer these injections correctly, to achieve a pleasing and natural look result.
+The providers at Georgia Dermatology Partners are highly trained to administer these injections correctly, to achieve a pleasing and natural look result.
 It is an easy, affordable, and highly effective way to correct the signs of aging.